 Bridget suggests this might be the inverse of Conway’s Law, while Matt asserts that most “inverse Conway’s Law” discussions just end up proving it.
 Jake mentions how the community of Minted votes on some products, and the engineering team tries to bring that same excellence throughout.

-Both guests give a short version of what their company does; Katherine says that aside from the monitoring and sending everyone to Velocity, Etsy is the largest marketplace for handmade and vintage goods.
+Both guests give a short version of what their company does; Ryn says that aside from the monitoring and sending everyone to Velocity, Etsy is the largest marketplace for handmade and vintage goods.
 When Jake explains Minted, it’s revealed that as “lazy podcasters”, we didn’t realize that Minted was as artist-focused as it is, providing artists a platform and community - Bridget thought it was primarily for paper goods, while Matt thought it had something to do with money.

 Similarly, when Jake went to devopsdaysPGH, the way people were open and welcoming is what made him know he was in the right place.
 (A restaurant-related digression led to a shout-out to Jon Cowie’s knife-spork.)

 Matt mentions having the feels and being excited about getting a chance to work with Julian Dunn! and how when starting a new job, when you feel intimidated, people in a good culture are going to reach out to you and make you feel welcome.
 Julian asks our guests what the experience of starting at one of these devops gigs was like.